clinicode-labs/clinicode-labs.github.io/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright © 2025 Clinicode Labs.
+Copyright © 2025 Ashane Herath.
 All rights reserved.